EOFY Offer: 90% off your plan for your first 3 months

 Bank synchronisation and automated data entry

 Automated bank feeds connect your accounting app directly to your business bank account.
-Transactions are copied across automatically, with some providers claiming their bank feeds are accurate to 99.9999 per cent, saving you from manual data entry.
+Transactions are copied across automatically with a high degree of accuracy, saving you from manual data entry.

 This connection gives you an up-to-date picture of money coming in and going out.
 You'll still need to reconcile and categorise transactions, but the raw data entry is handled for you.